When I was first asked to review Sphero, I wondered how much fun a remote control ball could be. The answer?

 The Sphero is waterproof, pet proof and heavy handed child proof.
 It charges by induction and can reach a speed of 7 feet per second.
 The ramps are good fun, and you can get some pretty high jumps – but if you’re going too fast you also flip the ramps!

 We were also sent the Sphero Cover which is available in Yellow/green, blue and orange.
-This was useful when we used it outside but did tend to pick up fluff in the house – although it was very easy to clean off with a damp cloth.
+This was useful when we used it outside but did tend to pick up fluff in the house – although it was effortless to clean off with a damp cloth.

 Sphero is an excellent resource for homeschoolers.
 The Sphero website has an education section that gets you started with introductory programming lessons using Sphero Macro Lab and Orb Basic.